emqx/blog/en/202001/build-emqx-influxdb-grafana-iot-data-visualization-solution-in-one-hour.md

 Install through docker, map data folder and `8089` udp port and `8086` port (used by Grafana):

-> EMQ X only supports the InfluxDB UDP channel, which requires influx_udp plugin support, and the database name is specified as db
+> EMQX only supports the InfluxDB UDP channel, which requires influx_udp plugin support, and the database name is specified as db

 ```bash
 ## use influx_udp plugin